 - Unique wellbeing check: Our teacher wellbeing model is informed by research, and takes a pulse survey of teachers and mentors when they are engaging with the programme.
 This will inform a national conversation about ECF satisfaction, and gives us the opportunity to learn and adapt in real-time.

-- Highly contextual study: Our robust cycle of mentoring, feedback, observation/actions, and reflection ensures that all study is contextualized and applied in practice.
+- Highly contextual study: Our robust cycle of mentoring, feedback, observation/actions, and reflection ensures that all study is contextualised and applied in practice.
 ECTs will have ample opportunity to regularly observe others to inform their practice and progression.
 Our programme also includes subject/phase seminars to help make learning more relevant in year 2.
-We prioritize the mentor-ECT relationship and offer specialist sessions from industry experts.
+We prioritise the mentor-ECT relationship and offer specialist sessions from industry experts.
 With a focus on context-specific mentoring, our programme is tailored to meet the needs of ECTs in each phase/subject.

 - Focus on the mentor-ECT relationship: The mentor-ECT relationship is priority on this programme, and our specialist sessions from industry experts also assist mentors in building effective mentoring relationships.

 - Support for mentors: Our Early Career Framework (ECF) programme provides focused training to help mentors develop their mentoring and coaching skills.
 As a mentor, you will receive ongoing support throughout the programme to help you grow and develop your skills further.
 We have a tailored programme for repeat mentors to reduce the time required for future study.
 Our structured cycle for mentor/ECT is designed to streamline and reduce the organisational onus on the mentor.
-We also provide support to contextualize the programme through subject/phase-specific training and an observation cycle.
+We also provide support to contextualise the programme through subject/phase-specific training and an observation cycle.

 - Open source materials: Our open-source materials offer flexibility for mentors to study at a time that works for them.
 With fewer in-person sessions, our programme is designed to reduce pressure on schools and mentors.
-We prioritize workload management and wellbeing and provide optional sessions from industry experts to supplement the learning experience.
+We prioritise workload management and wellbeing and provide optional sessions from industry experts to supplement the learning experience.